avcixm/academicprofile/research.md

   <ol>
     <li>Existence and uniqueness of solutions to SDEs with state-dependent variable exponent.</li>
     <li>On a singular double phase variable exponent problem: A topological result</li>
-    <li>Positive weak solutions of a double-phase variable exponent problem with a fractional-Hardy-type singular potential and superlinear nonlinearity</li>
   </ol>
 </details>